-The clearance report from the IGP obtained by www.odogwublog.com cleared Dr Umeh, his hospital and staff of mutilating the dead baby’s ear and pointed out that the dead baby’s ear was eaten up by rodents hence the ‘serrated edges of the defect left behind’ according to two autopsy reports.
+The clearance from the IGP obtained by www.odogwublog.com cleared Dr Umeh, his hospital and staff, of mutilating the dead baby’s ear and pointed out that the dead baby’s ear was eaten up by rodents, hence the ‘serrated edges of the defect left behind’ according to two autopsy reports.

 It pointed out as well that Histology report showed that the defect in the ear arose after death.

-Part of the letter of clearance from IGP read: ‘’ ….both first and second post mortem conducted on the instance of the father of the deceased baby that; 1a Alphyxia from 1b respiratory distress syndrome of the new born, a situation that leads to inability of the baby to retain air in the lungs.
+Part of the letter of clearance from IGP attributed the defect in the ear to: ‘’both first and second post mortems conducted on the instance of the father of the deceased baby ; 1a Alphyxia from 1b respiratory distress syndrome of the new born, a situation that leads to inability of the baby to retain air in the lungs.
 The ear was apparently removed by rodents, hence the serrated edges of the defect left behind.
 Histology also shows that the defect arose after death.

 IGP’s clearance was endorsed by the Deputy Commissioner of Police (Homicide), Force Criminal Intelligence and Investigation Department (FCIID), DCP Ayim Abraham.